scrummish/Space-Invaders-2018/README.md

 Game is hosted on github at https://scrummish.github.io/Video-Game-Project-One/

+## Requirements

+The game is created with html Canvas which currently does not fuction on most handheld devices.

 ## Built With

 * html - The skeleton of the game using html5 Canvas